technicalnbfc/technicalnbfc.github.io/blog/_posts/2025-08-16-2025-summer-football.md

 ## Program dates

 Juniors:
-- Tuesday afternoon/evening from 8 October to 26 November
+- Tuesday afternoon/evening from 7 October to 25 November
 - Timeslots vary between 5 pm and 5.50 pm.

 Senior Women and Mixed:
-- Monday evening from 7 October to 25 November
+- Monday evening from 6 October to 24 November
 - Timeslots vary from 6.25 pm to 8.05 pm

 Senior Men:
-- Wednesday evening 9 October to 27 November.
+- Wednesday evening 8 October to 26 November.
 - Timeslots vary from 6.25 pm to 8.05 pm